I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The First Four Years

-The final book in the series is significantly shorter than the others and covers Laura and Almanzo’s first four years of marriage.
+The final book in the series, The First Four Years, is significantly shorter than the others and covers Laura and Almanzo’s first four years of marriage.
 Almanzo decides to try his hand at farming and asks Laura to give him four years to succeed.
 She agrees and quits her teaching career to help him on the farm.

 On the Way Home Cover